in2code-de/in2publish_core/Documentation/Installation/3_Configuration.md

 # Configuration

-The configuration is split into two parts:
+The configuration is split into three parts:
+* **Extension Configuration** Which defines configuration values so basic they can't be set later.
 * **[LocalConfiguration.yaml](../../Configuration/Yaml/LocalConfiguration.yaml.example)** configuration on Local (Stage) to connect to the production server.
 * **[ForeignConfiguration.yaml](../../Configuration/Yaml/ForeignConfiguration.yaml.example)** for the configuration on Foreign (production).